saulpw/visidata/README.md

 Immediately explore datasets to find out what is relevant and how they're structured.

-Usable via any remote shell with Python3.
+Usable via any remote shell which has Python3 installed.

 ## Features